antrad/If_Quake_2_Was_2D/README.md

 Bugs
 ----
 - Collision code is a disaster, but it works in most cases.
-On a high framerate (>100 FPS) there are collision problems on the edges on the sprites and when player goes from one platform to another.
+On high framerates (>150 FPS) there are collision problems on the edges of the sprites and when player goes from one platform to another(player animations switch rapidly).
 - Explosion don't seem to work in co-op when the players are in different maps

 Updates v1.01